chomosuke/chomosuke.com/README.md

 This repository contains the definition for the container that is the reverse proxy for the whole cluster.

 ## How it works
-On git push, a [GitHub action](.github/workflows/continuous-deloyment.yml) runs that build the Dockerfile, push it to AWS ECR, add [task-definition.json](task-definition.json) to family `chomosuke-com` with the new image, and update ECS service `chomosuke-com` with the new task-definition.
+On git push, a [GitHub action](.github/workflows/continuous-deloyment.yml) runs that build the Dockerfile, push it to AWS ECR public repository `m4l5t7p6/chomosuke-com`, add [task-definition.json](task-definition.json) to family `chomosuke-com` with the new image, and update ECS service `chomosuke-com` with the new task-definition.

 For this to work on a new AWS account, the following needs to exist:
 - ECR repository.